christopher-w1/Pyghtmonitor/readme.md

 ## Todo
 - Add a setting for the refresh intervall
 - Add a live view mode that streams the content currently displayed on the lighthouse
+- Add a console mode
+- Add a test option to make a lamp light up with a specific RGB Code